 Maggie D. Edelstein is a landscape architect and certified arborist with more than fifteen years of experience in landscape design, project management, horticultural management, and cost estimating.
 She also serves as a sustainability consultant and LEED Administrator.

-Michael Frisina is a LEED AP, BD&C and Intern Architect who has been a Project Manager with Binghamton University for four years.
+Michael Frisina is a LEED AP, BD&C and Project Job Captain for Dalpos Architects.
 He has coordinated LEED credentials for three major capital projects and has worked intimately with the Project Architect, MEP Consultants and Contractors on the design, coordination and implementation of sustainable technology systems for the University.
 Michael is responsible for Revit coordination of all Architectural, Structural and MEP systems during design and construction and implementation of changes to ensure proper construction and as-built models post-construction.
 He is also responsible for all BIM modeling and coordination of new lower-budget capital projects.

 Kelsey Gnoinski is a Syracuse University alumnus with a Bachelor’s Degree in Civil Engineering.
 She has extensive experience in climate resilient site elements, with a focus in low impact design and redevelopment projects.
 Kelsey plays a leading role in Chazen’s sustainable design team, developing innovative stormwater solutions and helping to facilitate LEED certification for a wide variety of projects.
 Kelsey lives in Lake George, New York.
 In her spare time, she serves on the Board of Directors for Concerned for the Hungry, Inc., a non-profit providing food service programs to residents of Schenectady County.